 - Failover script should be independent of Azure (DevOps)

 - Ensure you can run/modify it from localhost

 - Do not rely on Azure Service Health

 Think about the High availability and make the right way of your business.
-You have to key the availability on the one hand and Cost complexity on the other hand.
+You must key the availability on the one hand and Cost complexity on the other hand.